grethasaur/City-Food-Drive-App/README.md

 # City-of-Edmonton-Food-Drive-App
-This includes the Food Drive App with 2 predictive models, but predict button doesnt work.
+This includes the Food Drive App with 2 predictive models.
-The repo <https://github.com/grethasaur/food-drive-app-2> has only 1 predictive model but prediction button works.
-Separated github repos because we ran into some deployment issues when using streamlit.

 ## Overview